We are currently accepting applications for enrollment.

 Katharine Donnelly Adams received her M.A.T. and Ph.D. from the Eliot-Pearson Department of Human Development and Child Study at Tufts University.
 She was a Research Teacher at Benchmark School, where she helped to develop the Word Detectives program, and at the Center for Reading and Language Research at Tufts, where she was a co-author

 Katharine Donnelly Adams received her M.A.T. and Ph.D. from the Eliot-Pearson Department of Human Development and Child Study at Tufts University.
 She was a Research Teacher at Benchmark School, where she helped to develop the Word Detectives program, and at the Center for Reading and Language Research at Tufts, where she was a co-author and lead teacher for the RAVE-O program.
 Her doctoral research focused on how to best deliver research-based interventions to students and teachers through summer programming and training.
 These experiences highlighted the relevance of dual language learning for many students, and she began a new line of inquiry into bilingual language development.
 Her postdoctoral training at the Bilingualism and Language Development Lab at Penn State focused on neurocognitive and behavioral methods to investigate how children and adults learn second languages in the classroom.
-Today, Katharine is an Assistant Teaching Professor of Psychology at Penn State University where she teaches courses in child development and psycholinguistics.

 Dr. Michelle Hutnik was born and raised in State College, and is a graduate of State High.
 After completing her undergraduate degree at Penn State, she obtained a Doctorate of Science in Materials Science and Engineering at the Massachusetts Institute of Technology (MIT), were she also completed a postdoctoral fellowship in the department